Random walks on $\mathrm{Homeo}(S^1)$: Locally contracting random dynamical systems

 \end{ass} \begin{rem} By Theorem \ref{main}, Assumption \ref{contracting} is satisfied when $G$ is a subgroup of $\mathrm{Homeo}_+(S^1)$ without invariant probability measure.
-It is also satisfied if $X$ is a manifold and $G$ is a semigroup of diffeomorphisms such that all the Lyapunov exponents of the random walk are negative. \end{rem}
+It is also satisfied if $X$ is a manifold, $G$ a semigroup of diffeomorphisms of $X$ and such that all the Lyapunov exponents of the random walk are negative. \end{rem}